 Applicants seeking admission as transfer students must fulfill the following requirements.
 They must have official copies of all high school transcripts or high school equivalency diploma/test results, and post-secondary transcripts forwarded to the Admissions office.
 An official transcript is one that has been issued by an institution and received by Methodist University in an envelope sealed by the issuing institution or delivered through a secure electronic resource.
 Paper transcripts must contain the official school seal or stamp and signature of the Registrar to be considered official.
 Transfer students must show overall academic success at all former institutions.
-Standardized test scores (SAT or ACT scores) must also be provided unless the student will be over 21 years old prior to enrollment or the student has completed 31 semester hours of transferable course work.
 For students with more than 31 semester hours of college credit, the admissions decision will be based solely on collegiate performance.
 For students with less than 31 semester hours of college credit, admissions decisions will also take high school performance into consideration.
 All transfer students must be eligible to return to the last post-secondary institution attended.
-Transfer students who receive institutional transfer credit for ENG 1010 must successfully complete the English Placement Examination before registering for classes.
-To schedule an appointment for the English Placement Examination, call (910) 630-7151.
+For information on transfer credit, see the Transfer Credit page on the Registrar’s Office Web site.

 A complete transfer admissions file includes:

 - Official (final) high school transcripts or high school equivalency results

 - If the student attended a high school or post-secondary institution outside of the U.S. or a U.S. territory, the transcripts must be translated and evaluated for U.S. equivalency by a National Association of Credential Evaluation Services member.
 Post-secondary transcripts must be evaluated on a course-by-course basis.
 High school transcripts can be evaluated on a general equivalency basis.